nauarchus/Evangelium_Petri/README.md

 If you make use of any of this data in publications, code, or other projects, please cite as follows.

-> Bilby, Mark G. "TEI-XML Diplomatic Transcription of BAAM 0522."
+> Bilby, Mark G. "TEI-XML Diplomatic Transcription of the Evangelium Petri in BAAM 0522."
 Kansas City, KS: Clavis Consulting, LLC, 2025.